HBT89/Generals-Modern/README.md

 If you wish to rebuild the source code and tools successfully you will need to find or write new replacements (or remove the code using them entirely) for the following libraries;

 - DirectX SDK (Version 9.0 or higher) (expected path `\Code\Libraries\DirectX\`)
 	- Modern replacement: Replace DirectX 9 rendering code with [bgfx](https://bkaradzic.github.io/bgfx/).
-Refactor the rendering pipeline to use bgfx's cross-platform API, update shaders to supported formats, and remove DirectX-specific dependencies.
+Refactor the rendering pipeline to use bgfx's cross-platform API, update shaders to supported formats, and remove DirectX-specific dependencies.See [Phase 1 - Graphics.md](Phase%201%20-%20Graphics.md) for details.
 - STLport (4.5.3) - (expected path `\Code\Libraries\STLport-4.5.3`)
   - Modern replacement: Use the standard C++ STL provided by your compiler (MSVC, GCC, Clang).
 Remove all STLport-specific code and update includes to use standard headers such as <vector>, <string>, etc.
 - 3DSMax 4 SDK - (expected path `\Code\Libraries\Max4SDK\`)
 - NVASM - (expected path `\Code\Tools\NVASM\`)
 	- Modern replacement: Use shaderc (bgfx) for shader compilation.
 Remove all NVASM-specific code and update your build process to use shaderc for compiling shaders compatible with bgfx.
+See [Phase 1 - Graphics.md](Phase%201%20-%20Graphics.md) for details.
 - RAD Miles Sound System SDK - (expected path `\Code\Libraries\Source\WWVegas\Miles6\`)
   - Modern replacement: Use OpenAL Soft
 - SafeDisk API - (expected path `\Code\GameEngine\Include\Common\SafeDisk` and `\Code\Tools\Launcher\SafeDisk\`)
   - Modern replacement: Remove all SafeDisk code.
 Modern platforms do not support SafeDisk, and it is not needed for digital distribution.
-- Miles Sound System "Asimp3" - (expected path `\Code\Libraries\WPAudio\Asimp3`)
+- Miles Sound System "Asimp3" - (expected path `\Code\Libraries\Source\WPAudio\Asimp3`)
   - Modern replacement: Use minimp3
 - GameSpy SDK - (expected path `\Code\Libraries\Source\GameSpy\`)
   - Modern replacement: Will create new one later